jg-you/py-play-money/notes.md

   data.balances instead of data

 * lists/[ID]/balance
-  Does has a different version of the problem data.users instead of data.
   Note that this endpoint returns nothing in most cases (active, closed), except for cancelled lists. see https://api.playmoney.dev/v1/lists/cm1npliun006q11x80i8lvcri/balance